Table of Contents

 This document explains governed profile invocation.
 For how to run a governed mission, see How to Run a Governed Mission.
 For the CLI reference, see Profile Invocation Reference.

 When spec-kitty next prepares a prompt for the current mission step, it resolves the action and renders governance context into the prompt file returned to the calling agent.
-The agent does not construct that context itself; the runtime does.
+For standalone work, spec-kitty dispatch "<request>" does the same governance-context loading and records an Op trail.

-Every invocation opened by ask, advise, or do follows the same append-only lifecycle:
+Every standalone dispatch follows the same append-only lifecycle:

-1. Opened: A started event is written to .kittify/events/profile-invocations/{invocation_id}.jsonl before the executor returns.
-This write is unconditional — it happens regardless of SaaS connectivity or charter state.
+1. Opened: A started event is written to kitty-ops/{invocation_id}.jsonl before the executor returns.
+This write is unconditional: it happens regardless of SaaS connectivity or charter state.

-2. Work happens outside the CLI: The CLI has returned the prompt/context payload.
+2. Work happens outside the CLI: The CLI has returned the context payload.
 The caller or agent performs the work.

-3. Completed: When execution finishes, spec-kitty profile-invocation complete is called to close the trail.
+3. Completed: When execution finishes, spec-kitty profile-invocation complete closes the trail.
 This appends a completed event to the same JSONL file. --artifact and --commit append separate correlation events after the completed event.

 uv run spec-kitty profile-invocation complete \